It is pretty much guaranteed that the Jacksonville Jaguars will draft Clemson QB Trevor Lawrence #1 in the 2021 NFL Draft.

-That means the Bengals consider Burrow to be the best quarterback in the draft.
+That means the Jaguars consider Lawrence to be the best quarterback in the draft.
 But is it a sure thing that he maintains that position?

-In the last 7 drafts (2012-2018), only once has the first quarterback taken, been the best quarterback in the draft.
+In the last 8 drafts (2012-2019), only twice has the first quarterback taken, been the best quarterback in the draft.
 In the four years prior (2008-2011), the first QB taken, was in fact, the best QB, in hindsight.

 Best QB in each draft